-Can a Diabetic Drink Milk?
+Can a Person With Diabetes Drink Milk?

 What Is The Glycemic Index of Milk?

-What Are The Health Benefits of Drinking Milk?
+What are the Health Benefits of Drinking Milk?

-Can I Drink Milk to Lower My Blood Sugar Levels?
+Can I Drink Milk To Lower My Blood Sugar Levels?

-Which Milk Has the Least Amount of Sugar?
+Which Milk Has The Least Amount of Sugar?

 Whole milk